-Cheering for Pirates’ players and friends in Sunday’s winter league action…
+Cheering for Pirates’ players (the few who are left) and friends in the winter leagues……

 PUERTO RICAN LEAGUE